- Our customers have been hired by: *

 Top tips for using a simple CV template

+Choose the right CV template for you!Creating a common CV can be time-consuming, so why not get a head start with a basic CV template download?
 Simple CV templates have a lot in common.
 They use a basic font, clean layout, and plain colours, putting the focus on your personal qualities rather than the document itself.
 But that doesn’t mean they’re identical or one-size-fits-all.
-A simple CV template for teenagers will differ from simple, creative CV templates, which is why it’s important to put some though into your choice and select the template that works best for your application.
+A simple CV template for teenagers will differ from simple, creative CV templates, which is why it’s important to put some thought into your choice and select the template that works best for your application.

-Okay, we’re sure you get the idea by now, but the vast majority of recruiters are looking for simplicity in the applications they read.
+Keep it simple!Okay, we’re sure you get the idea by now, but the vast majority of recruiters are looking for simplicity in the applications they read.
 Nobody wants to read through endless jargon and needlessly complex terms.
 Nor do they want to see long, winding paragraphs about your work history.
 Use bullet points to stay concise when listing your experience and key skills, and stick to plain English wherever possible.

 FAQs about simple CVs

-How to create a simple CV
+How to create a simple CV?

-How should a simple CV look (UK)?
+Who should use a simple CV template?

 *The names and logos of the companies referred to above are all trademarks of their respective holders.
 Unless specifically stated otherwise, such references are not intended to imply any affiliation or association with myperfectCV.